SectorLabs/django-postgres-extra/docs/manager.md

 # Using the manager
 `django-postgres-extra` provides the `psqlextra.manager.PostgresManager` which exposes a lot of functionality.
 Your model must use this manager in order to use most of this package's functionality.

-There's three ways to do this:
+There are four ways to do this:

 * **Inherit your model from `psqlextra.models.PostgresModel`:**